 AZFlow coolers and Reduced media scaling and water savings

-Patent-Pending AZFlow controls are unlike recirculating coolers where water is stored in a sump and the water level in this sump is maintained by a float valve with this sump water pumped to a spray bar where it is distributed over the media to evaporate or return to the sump.
-AZFlow controls are designed to meter fresh water from the potable water system directly onto the evaporative cooler's media by opening and closing a control valve.
+AZFlow patented water distribution system is designed to meter fresh water from the potable water system directly onto the evaporative cooler's media by opening and closing a control valve.
 The water flows from this control valve through a special valve that assures a constant volumetric flow of water per unit of time is delivered to the media.
+The water distribution system uses multiple high precision laser cut orifices and spray channels located and oriented to deliver water to the media in a profile that takes advantage of the wicking and water storage capability of the media and matches the evaporation taking place as air moves through the media.

 Media scaling in AZFlow coolers is minimized by using the control system to control the cycles of concentration as discussed above and by incorporating rinse cycles to assure cooler operations are started and ended with the pads cleaned to one cycle of concentration and to periodically rinse the pads during operation.
 These rinse cycles are particularly effective on the AZFlow coolers since clean one cycle of concentration water is metered onto the media and the concentration of minerals increases as the water moved down the pad from the top to the bottom reaching the desired concentration just before exiting at the bottom.
 With this configuration of mineral concentration it only takes a small amount of rinse water to clean the pad.
 By making sure the pads are wet on startup and by cleaning the pads to one cycle of concentration before shutdown the pads are clean and saturated on startup and cleaned before they are allowed to dry.